samandqq/jsonschema-django/README.md

 * jsonschema 2.5+

-### The below are two ways show how to using jsonschema integrate with django: 'middleware' or 'parsers' they are alternative.  ###
+### The below are two brief example of how to using jsonschema integrate with django: 'middleware' or 'parsers' they are alternative.  ###

 * way 1: middleware.py is an example shows how to use django middleware to validate json with jsonschema.
             """ add following to Django settings """